 “They're managing teams, they're managing projects and they've never actually been recognised for those skills.

-“An RPL provides the opportunity to receive a qualification for the job role they're already doing.”
+“An RPL qualification provides the opportunity to receive a qualification for the job role they're already doing.”

 Having employees with an increased professional portfolio is also attractive to current and future employers.